For use by Aurora Public Schools employees

 - Shall meet qualification standards and insurance coverage as required by APS.

-Footnote: You will not be admitted to attend the scheduled class if you will arrive 10 minutes or later than the class start time.
+Footnote: You will not be admitted to attend the scheduled class if you arrive 10 minutes or later than the class start time.
 You will need to re-schedule with the Training department for the next available class.

 Responsibilities of Activity Trip Operators and the requesting School / Organization